noizu-labs/advanced_elixir_scaffolding/README.md

 ## Noizu Mnesia Identifiers (NMIDs)
 Internally we often use what I call NMIDs to allow for the creation of numerical (for look up speed) unique identifiers spread across multiple systems.
-You may use any id generation logic of your choice provided it can implement the Noizu.Scaffolding.NmidBehaviour
+You may use any id generation logic of your choice provided it can implement the Noizu.AdvancedScaffolding.NmidBehaviour

 The logic I use suffixes generated ids with a number that represents the node and, optionally, the component (long lived process) making the request.
 With the Mnesia backend used to track per node/component the current sequential id.

 This logic and this library in turn is likely to go through heavy revision as I finalize my BladeOfEternity/NoizuRpg codebase.
 The current implementation I use is similiar to the following.
 However a simple `UUID.(:hex)` may be used if the user is not concerned with indexing/lookup efficiency.
 Or even a simple mnesia backed sequencer shared between all nodes.

 ```
-defmodule Noizu.Scaffolding.Nmid do
+defmodule Noizu.AdvancedScaffolding.Nmid do
-  @behaviour Noizu.Scaffolding.NmidBehaviour
+  @behaviour Noizu.AdvancedScaffolding.NmidBehaviour
   def generate(sed = {node_id, process}, opts \\ nil) do
     MnesiaDB.NmidGenerator.wait()